Volunteers needed for the

-The counts will be conducted between Thursday, May 31 and Wednesday, June 13.
-This information will give CA and the Howard County Government a better understanding of the number and the demographics of people who walk and cycle along these routes, validating the impact of past improvements and providing more information for future investments in our infrastructure.
+This information will give CA and the Howard County Office of Transportation a better understanding of the number and the demographics of people who walk and cycle along these routes, validating the impact of past improvements and providing more information for future investments in our infrastructure.

 - Harpers Farm Road pedestrian bridge

-Training materials will be emailed with confirmation of each volunteer’s count location by Thursday, May 24.
-A training session will be offered for new Bicycle and Pedestrian Count Program volunteers on Wednesday, May 30 from 6:30-7:30pm at Columbia Association Headquarters (6310 Hillside Court, Columbia).
+Training materials will be emailed with confirmation of each volunteer’s count location by Friday, May 24.
+A training session will be offered for new and/or interested Bicycle and Pedestrian Count Program volunteers on Wednesday, May 29 from 6:30-7:30pm at Columbia Association Headquarters (6310 Hillside Court, Columbia).